CAHLR/goal-based-recommendation/README.md

 # Goal-base Course Recommendation
 ## Introduction

 This repo includes code for running the three connected tasks (student grade prediction--section 5, prerequisite course inference--section 6, and personalized prerequsite course recommendation--section 7) in this paper:

-[Jiang, W.](https://www.jennywjjiang.com), [Pardos, Z.A.](https://gse.berkeley.edu/zachary-pardos), Wei, Q. (2019) [Goal-based Course Recommendation.](https://dl.acm.org/doi/10.1145/3303772.3303814) In C. Brooks, R. Ferguson & U. Hoppe (Eds.)
-Proceedings of the 9th International Conference on Learning Analytics and Knowledge (LAK).
+[Jiang, W.](https://www.jennywjjiang.com), [Pardos, Z.A.](https://gse.berkeley.edu/zachary-pardos), Wei, Q. (2019) [Goal-based Course Recommendation.](https://dl.acm.org/doi/10.1145/3303772.3303814) In C. Brooks, R. Ferguson & U. Hoppe (Eds.) *Proceedings of the 9th International Conference on Learning Analytics and Knowledge* (LAK).
 ACM.
 Tempe, Arizona.
 Pages 36-45.

 ### Dataset Descriptions:

-Due to privacy protection for the UC Berkeley student enrollment dataset used in the paper, we cannot publish the original dataset.
-However, we provided a sythetic dataset that consists of simulated student enrollment data and student major data for who are interested in this work to run the code from scratch.
+Due to FERPA privacy protection, we cannot publish the original student enrollment dataset.
+However, here we provid a sythetic dataset that consists of simulated student enrollment data and student major data to serve as an example of the formatting used to work with the code.
 The dataset is located in folder [synthetic\_data\_samples](https://github.com/CAHLR/goal-based-recommendation/tree/master/synthetic_data_samples).

 *  _synthetic\_enrollment\_data.csv_